 - Place a third of the tomato mixture in the bottom of a casserole and sprinkle over it 1 tablespoon of parsley.
 Arrange half of the eggplant and zucchini on top, then half the remaining tomatoes and parsley.
 Put in the rest of the eggplant and zucchini, and finish with the remaining tomatoes and parsley.

 - Cover the casserole and simmer over low heat for 10 minutes.
 Uncover, tip casserole and baste with the rendered juices.
 Correct seasoning, if necessary.
 Raise heat slightly and cook uncovered for about 15 minutes more, basting several times, until juices have evaporated leaving a spoonful or two of flavored olive oil.
 Be careful of your heat; do not let the vegetables scorch in the bottom of the casserole.

 - Set aside uncovered.
 Reheat slowly at serving time, or serve cold.

 Ratatouille perfumes the kitchen with the essence of Provence and is certainly one of the great Mediterranean dishes.
-As it is strongly flavoured it is best when it accompanies plain roast or broiled beef or lamb, pot-au-feu (boiled beef), or plain roast, broiled, or sautéed chicken.
-Equally good hot or cold, it also makes a fine accompaniment to cold meats, or may be served as a cold hors d’oeuvre.
+As it is strongly flavored it is best when it accompanies plain roast or broiled beef or lamb, pot-au-feu (boiled beef), or plain roast, broiled, or sautéed chicken.
+Equally good hot or cold, it also makes a fine accompaniment to cold meats, or may be served as a cold hors-d’oeuvre.